 It’s a long journey and the joy is immense when you finally reach the end.
 The loop is complete, I should not have to update this article anymore :).

 The next step if you want is citizenship, currently you will need 2 years of permanent residence to apply.
-You must have been in total 1095 days in the territory knowing that your visas before the permanent residence account for 365 maximum.
+You must have been in total 1095 days in the territory (in the past 5 years), knowing that your visas before the permanent residence account for 365 maximum.
 To help you I share my Citizenship Calculator here to find out exactly where you are.
 You just have to add your trips and the number of days spent outside the territory.

 Don’t forget to follow me on Instagram to get your daily dose of French in Toronto!